SCOTT SIMON, HOST:

 MARK DREDZE: I'm happy to be here.

 DREDZE: Sure.
-So, a hospital, for example, during flu season wants to know how many people are going to walk in the door with the flu.
+So a hospital, for example, during flu season wants to know how many people are going to walk in the door with the flu.
 If we have a bad outbreak, they're going to need to make sure there's extra beds available, call in extra doctors and nurses.
-So, even in just a couple day lead time is very helpful.
+So even in - just a couple-of-day lead time is very helpful.

-DREDZE: What the CDC is trying to do is not just is not just figure out what's going on right now with the flu but what's going to happen in a week or two weeks out.
-Traditionally, we do what's called surveillance, which is what's going on right now in the United States?
-And that's a really hard problem because if you think about without using something like Twitter, you have to ask people what's going on.
-And the CDC does this - they do a very good job - but it takes them about two weeks to get those responses collected.
-What we're trying to do is predict things like what week is going to be the worst for the flu season?
-When is it going to end?
+DREDZE: What the CDC is trying to do is not just figure out what's going on right now with the flu, but what's going to happen in a week or two weeks out.
+Traditionally, we do what's called surveillance, which is what's going on right now in the United States.
+And that's a really hard problem because if you think about it, without using something like Twitter, you have to ask people what's going on.
+And the CDC does this; they do a very good job.
+But it takes them about two weeks to get those responses collected.
+What we're trying to do is predict things like what week is going to be the worst for the flu season; when is it going to end?